Nestlé USA, Inc. v. Doe: Background

 Six Malians, identified as John Doe I through VI, were trafficked into Côte d’Ivoire as children and enslaved on cocoa plantations.
 The children, aged 12–14, were kept in harsh living conditions at the plantations, and they were forced under threat of violence to cultivate cocoa for up to fourteen hours per day without pay.
 The children witnessed slaves who were caught trying to escape from the plantation being tortured by guards.

 Most of the cocoa that the slaves cultivated on Côte d’Ivoire plantations was sold to U.S. companies such as the Nestlé and Cargill corporations and imported to U.S. markets.
 Nestlé and Cargill encouraged the use of child slave labor on Côte d’Ivoire plantations by supporting farmers through capital investments in equipment, training, and cash advances.
-They also facilitated child slavery by lobbying "against legislation intended to make the use of child slavery transparent to the public" and mislead consumers on their actions in the region.
+They also facilitated child slavery by lobbying "against legislation intended to make the use of child slavery transparent to the public" and misleading consumers on their actions in the region.
 The corporations also sent representatives to inspect plantations.
 In return, Nestlé and Cargill get cheaper cocoa imports, increasing their profit margins.